dfinity/motoko/CI.md

 -------------

 **Use-case:**
-Tagged versions cause a tarball with a Motoko release to bes pushed to https://download.dfinity.systems/
+Tagged versions cause a tarball with a Motoko release to be pushed to https://download.dfinity.systems/

 **Implementation:**
 The jobs in `release.nix` detect tagged versions.
-In these case, the `release` jobs defined in `ci.nix`, with help from `nix/publish.nix`, will cause our Hydra instance to publish files via S3.
+In these cases, the `release` jobs defined in `ci.nix`, with help from `nix/publish.nix`, will cause our Hydra instance to publish files via S3.